 Angeles, under the supervision of Mladen Milicevic.

-time Faculty and member of the Coordination Committee for the Sound and Image Department
+- Lecturer and member of the Coordination Committee for the Sound and Image Department

 Participation in Conference Scientific Committees